cam-carter/cpu-scheduler/README.md

 A simple CPU scheduler written in Python for COSCA365, Operating Systems.
 This simulation implements a FCFS scheduling algorithm.

+To run simply input the following into your cli:
+    $ python scheduler.py 10
+where the number `10` here is your inputed `time_quantum` for the program.
+You can input any time quantum you like as long as its an `int`.

 # Dictionary of Variables

 Note that because Python does not inherently declare variable types, we will list the type of value the variables will be used according to other languages.
 Additionally, other variables may be necessary, such as `temp` variables, which may not be reflected in the dictionary of variables.
 These will be made clear inside of the code.